Alastair7/stimate/JOURNAL.md

 So yeah, It's a new opportunity to learn new tech stack.

 I have started working on the home page.
 It is still WIP but I feel more comfortable because I have did some design work before starting coding.

+### 26-10-2024

+Today I will not be home until late night so I might not be have too much progress.
+BUT I have did some frontend for the home page.
+No big deal, just a title and a logic to retrieve the nickname from the session.

+It needs some CSS but it's a start.